Published:

 - Rotten Tomatoes Score: 99%

 For a long time – a very long time – Michael J. Fox has kept his private life to himself.
 Unlike a lot of other celebrities, who relish in the spotlight, Fox chose to stay out of sight following a diagnosis of Parkinson’s Disease at 29.
-Now, though, Fox wants to tell his story, his own disillusionment with Hollywood, and the impact his disease has had on his life and family.
+Now, though, Fox wants to tell the story of his own disillusionment with Hollywood, and the impact his disease has had on his life and family.

-Spliced between archival footage and new rumination, Still is a fantastic movie that largely focuses on the man, rather than the diagnosis.
-It tells a moving story about coming to terms with being dealt a pretty average hand at the moment things are supposed to be at their best, and simply doing your best to make it all work.
+Spliced between archival footage and new rumination, Still is a fantastic movie that largely focuses on the man, instead of a diagnosis, and tells a moving story about coming to terms with being dealt a pretty average hand at the moment things are supposed to be at their best, and simply doing your best to make it all work.

 - Genre: Sci-Fi Drama